More Like This

 Ann Ann Wreck – Abu Faramish Reef

-Located at the 26-Mile Reef, the Ann Ann Wreck is the largest Shipwreck site near Jeddah.
+Located at the 26-mile Reef, the Ann Ann Wreck is the largest Shipwreck site near Jeddah.

 The 1977 wreck stands almost entirely upright, making the bow visible from only 5 meters down.

-Stern of the wreck is visible at a depth of 32 meters.
+The Stern of the wreck is visible at a depth of 32 meters.

 Because of the damage, especially in the deeper waters, even the best divers are warned to be extra cautious.

-Occasionally whitetip sharks also visit the Ann Ann Wreck.
+Occasionally, white sharks also visit the Ann Ann Wreck.

 Miss Marie Wreck – Jeddah port area